 When Astor Piazzolla, Argentina’s paramount composer and bandoneon player, introduced his revolutionary quintet of the 1960s, tango adherents didn’t embrace his innovation.
 Fistfights, even death threats, were not uncommon.
 The tango maestro’s band was once doused with gasoline and barely escaped immolation.
 Piazzolla (1921-1992), who challenged tango orthodoxy, took the cultural emblem of Argentina into the modern age kicking and screaming.

-Quinteto Astor Piazzolla, the latest iteration of the composer’s working quintet for whom he created the bulk of his compositions, brings this legacy to The Soraya on Thursday, October 3.
-It’s an opportunity to experience the distinctive musical canon in The Soraya’s fine acoustics.
+Quinteto Astor Piazzolla, the latest iteration of the composer’s working quintet for whom he created the bulk of his compositions, brought this legacy to The Soraya.
+It was an opportunity to experience the distinctive musical canon in The Soraya’s fine acoustics.

 Tango was born in the slums and brothels of Buenos Aires; the somber and melancholy music was first played by trios—flute, violin, and piano.
 With the addition of bandoneon (button accordion), tango ensembles added a strident, slightly discordant voice.
 The physicality on view in the dance—the woman’s leg wrapping around the man’s waist, his forceful dips—signified sexual entanglement, ritual connection, and dominance.
 The original dirty dancing became the sensation of pre-World War I Paris, and spread quickly to the continent.

 Born in New York City, Piazzolla grew up in the tough Little Italy neighborhood.
 The music of the city, through jazz and Gershwin, never left him.
 Piazzolla was just in his teens when he picked up a bandoneon.
 At sixteen, he relocated to his father's homeland, Argentina.